actions/create-github-app-token/README.md

           github_token: ${{ steps.app-token.outputs.token }}
 ```

-### Create token for all repositories in current owner's installation
+### Create a token for all repositories in the current owner's installation

 ```yaml
 on: [workflow_dispatch]